Catherine Callaway is second on the team with six doubles (Gil Talbot).

 Related Article: Cabe Collects Pitcher of the Week Honor from Ivy League

 Freshman Meagan Lantz has made sure the surname has prominently remained in the Harvard stat sheet this season, following in the footsteps of her All-Ivy League sister Katie Lantz '15.
 The younger Lantz, halfway through her rookie season is among the Ivy League's best in RBI and home runs.
 With 17 runs driven in she ranks fifth, while her four homers is tied for fourth.
-Batting .353 entering the weekend, Lantz ranks second on the Crimson roster behind sophomore Maddy Kaplan (.362).
+Batting .353 entering the weekend, Lantz ranks second on the Crimson roster behind only fellow rookie Rhianna Rich (.362).

 The Crimson rank 11th nationally in two categories, doubles per game and fielding percentage.
 Harvard has whacked 43 two-bag hits this year, tied for most in Ivy League and good for a 1.72 per game average.
 Infielder Giana Panariello leads the way with seven doubles, followed by Catherine Callaway's six.

 Harvard ranks amongst the cleanest teams on defense, posting a .975 fielding percentage, the top mark in the Ancient Eight.
 Two of the Crimson's primary starters, Haley Davis and Zoe Galindo are unblemished in the outfield, while five other position players have made just one error this year.

 Showcasing some of the outstanding work the Crimson do off the field, senior Rachel Halperin discusses the lab research she has been doing on degenerative diseases.